Hi there, I’m Dr. Raphael Marschall, a planetary physicist. Welcome to my website!

 My primary scientific interest is in small bodies of our Solar System.
-In my work, I study and analyse data acquired by interplanetary spacecraft.
-In particular, I’ve used data sets collected by the European Space Agency’s (ESA) spacecraft Rosetta to comet 67P/Churyumov–Gerasimenko, and NASA’s Lucy mission to the Trojan asteroids of Jupiter to understand the evolution of small bodies.
-But currently, I’m mainly focused on understanding how planetesimals form in the early proto-planetary disk.
+I study and analyse data acquired by interplanetary spacecraft.
+In particular, I’ve used data sets collected by the European Space Agency’s (ESA) spacecraft Rosetta to comet 67P/Churyumov-Gerasimenko, and NASA’s Lucy mission to the Trojan asteroids of Jupiter to understand the evolution of small bodies.
+Recently, I’ve also focused on understanding how planetesimals form in the early protoplanetary disk.

 My Research